Chart Color Schemes

 Larapinta is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

 Larapinta's dwelling structure, as per the latest Census, consisted of 72.0% houses and 28.0% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Non-Metro NT had 67.8% houses and 32.2% other dwellings.
-Home ownership in Larapinta was 14.7%, with mortgaged dwellings at 42.6% and rented ones at 42.7%.
-The median monthly mortgage repayment in the area was $1,800, aligning with Non-Metro NT's average.
-The median weekly rent figure was recorded as $400, compared to Non-Metro NT's $1,800 and $280 respectively.
+Home ownership in Larapinta was 14.7%, with the rest either mortgaged (42.6%) or rented (42.7%).
+The median monthly mortgage repayment was $1,800, aligning with Non-Metro NT's average.
+The median weekly rent was $400, compared to Non-Metro NT's $1,800 and $280 respectively.
 Nationally, Larapinta's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing